 Smithers Pira, a worldwide authority on packaging, paper and print industry supply chains, claims “the global packaging market is estimated to reach $975 billion by the end of 2018”

-PG Paper is a premium paper supplier, helping businesses across the globe.
+PG Paper is a premium paper supplier, that helps businesses across the globe.
 In terms of packaging, we offer Folding Box Board, Solid Bleached Sulphate (SBS), Cup Stock, Testliner and Kraftliner, amongst various other paper grades for different end usages.

 We also provide customised solutions for your paper requirements.